Paper-Reading-Study/2025-Spring/.github/ISSUE_TEMPLATE/-yy-mm-dd--title.md

 ---

-This is the audio transcription of the discussion we had about "Training Large Language Models to Reason in a Continuous Latent Space".
+This is the audio transcription of the discussion we had about a paper we discussed today.
 Please go through the transcript and summarize key findings and discussions using this template.
 The summary should be concise and straightforward, relevant to our discussion. :

 """# Paper Reading Study Notes